-Applicable Credits refer to those receipts or reductions of Medical Assistance expenditure-type transactions that offset or reduce expense items as Delirect Ceosts.
-Examples of such transactions are: Purchase discounts, Recoveries or indemnities on losses, Medical Indirect Ceosts.
-Examples of such transactions are: Purchase discounts, <a href="Medical Reporter or Indirect Or Indire
+Applicable Credits refer to those receipts or reductions of Medical Assistance expenditure-type transactions that offset or reduce expense items as Ddirect or Lindirect Ceosts.
+Examples of such transactions are: Purchase discounts, Recoveries or indemnities on losses, Insurance refunds or rebates, Adjustments of overpayments, or Erroneous charges.
+To the extent that such credits accrue to or are received by the County Department of Social/Human Services and relate to allowable costs, they shall be credited to the Colorado Department of Health Care Policy and Financing and/or the appropriate federal award as a reduction of Medical Assistance expenditures.

-Applicant is any individual who has applied for benefits under the Perograms of Medical Assistance administered or supervised by the Colorado Department of Health Care Policy and Financing, in accordance with the provisions of Section C.R.S.§ 25.5-4-103, C.R.S.
+Applicant is any individual who has applied for benefits under the Pprograms of Medical Assistance administered or supervised by the Colorado Department of Health Care Policy and Financing, in accordance with the provisions of SectionC.R.S.§ 25.5-4-103, C.R.S.